 So I started to experiment with typefaces, line spacing and anything else I could think of.
 One day I realized that I never had these problems with manuscripts that were submitted as a stack of typewritten sheets.
 I took the document I was working on and, after a moment’s hesitation, threw out all the lovely proportional typography.
 Instead I set the whole thing in Courier, the monospace font that’s found on every computer.

 After fooling around with the settings for a bit I found one that looked quite a bit like typescript.
 I was a happy editor.

-Here’s Courier, still the standard for monospaced fonts on computers:
+Here’s Courier, still the standard for monospace fonts on computers:

 These fonts have also inspired type designers to adapt them in lots of interesting ways.
 Here’s a classic, American Typewriter:

 Even the grunge font fad has caught up with these fonts.
 Here’s one of my favorites, Love Letter Typewriter: